 - 1. The defendant [intentionally, knowingly or recklessly caused any physical injury to another person] [intentionally placed another person in reasonable apprehension of imminent physical injury] [knowingly touched another person with the intent to injure the person]; and - 2.
 The defendant [intentionally/knowingly] [impeded the normal breathing or circulation of blood of another person by applying pressure to the throat or neck] [obstructed the nose and mouth of another person either manually or through the use of an instrument]; and - 3.
 [The defendant and the victim were married.]
 [The defendant and the victim are married.]
-[The defendant and the victim reside in the same household.]
 [The defendant and the victim resided in the same household.]
 [The defendant and the victim have a child in common.]
 [The defendant or the victim is pregnant by the other party.]
 [The victim is the defendant's or defendant's spouse's parent, grandparent, child, grandchild, brother or sister.]
-[The victim is the defendant or defendant or defendant's parent-in-law, grandparent, step-grandparent, step-grandparent, step-grandchild, brother-in-law or sister-in-law.]
+[The victim is the defendant or defendant's parent-in-law, grandparent-in-law, stepparent, step-grandparent, stepchild, step-grandchild, brother-in-law or sister-in-law.]
 [The victim is a child who resides or has resided in the same household as the defendant and is related by blood to a former spouse of the defendant or to a person who resides or who has resided in the same household as the defendant.]
 [The victim is the defendant or defendant's adopted child.]
 [The relationship between the victim and the defendant was/had been a romantic or sexual relationship.
-The following factors may be considered in determining whether the relationship between the victim and the defendant was/had been a romantic or sexual relationship:
+The following factors may be considered in determining whether the relationship between the victim and the defendant was/had been a romantic or sexual relationship: - (a) The type of relationship. - (b) The length of the relationship. - (c) The frequency of the interaction between the victim and the defendant.

-- (a) The type of relationship. - (b) The length of the relationship. - (c) The frequency of the interaction between the victim and the defendant. - (d) If the relationship has terminated, the length of time since the termination.]
+(d) If the relationship has terminated, the length of time since the termination.]